yarnball/vueShareDB/README.md

 `npm start`
 Will run the client on port 8080, and the end point on 8081

-For build, it will compile the express app in itself (so make sure to update the connection to point to a new port)
+For build, it will compile the vue app to `/dist` and the express serve will run it from there.
+Remeber to update the port

 ``` bash
 # install dependencies